tpwong1990/tpwong/project/README.md

 ##### app.py:

 This is the main programme.
 The file defines all the routes which the application used.
-The routes of the programme are:
+The routes of the programmes are:
-1. L
+1. '/login'

+This route is to setup the login function.
+Most of the routes(function) are available after login.
+The user has to input username and pw for login checking.
+The programme which compare the input with the data "table users" from "expenses.db" to verifty the login information.

+2. '/registe